 To date, AGS team members have reached the North Pole unsupported and have successfully summited Mt Denali, Mt Elbrus, Mt Kilimanjaro and Mt Aconcagua.
-We have been forced to abandon previous summit attempts on Mt Aconcagua and Mt Everest due to severe weather.
+We have been forced to abandon our first summit attempts on Mt Aconcagua and Mt Everest due to severe weather.
 Our team have also summited Grand Paradiso and Mt Manaslu on training exercises.

 Many people with life changing injuries face a long process of rehabilitation, finding themselves thrown out of action and into the perplexities of physical and psychological obstacles and difficulties with self-acceptance.
 The AGS was established to select, train and develop disabled teams to tackle extreme expeditions and challenges supported by professional expedition and challenge leaders in order to support the AGS foundation (Registered UK charity number 1173076).